ClementMadiot/FreeCodeCamp_lesson_Javascript/README.md

 In this platformer game project, I continue to learn about classes, objects, inheritance, and encapsulation.
 I also learn how to design and organize game elements efficiently and gain insights into problem-solving and code reusability.

+## : Review Algorithmic Thinking by Building a Dice Game

+Algorithmic thinking involves the ability to break down complex problems into a sequence of well-defined, step-by-step instructions.
+In this Dice game project, I learn how to manage game state, implement game logic for rolling dice, keeping score, and applying rules for various combinations.

+This project covers concepts such as **event handling**, **array manipulation**, **conditional logic**, and **updating the user interface dynamically** based on game state.

 </details>